 Greg has devoted his entire professional career to helping clients involved in complex divorces move their cases efficiently toward resolution and achieve the best possible outcomes.
 He works on all aspects of family law, but concentrates on complicated high-net-worth financial matters for C-suite executives, business owners, and their spouses.
 He is equally skilled in resolving complex custody and visitation matters.

-Recognized as an Illinois Super Lawyer Rising Star, Greg is sensitive to the turmoil and confusion that accompany the divorce process.
+Recognized as an Illinois Super Lawyer Rising Star and Leading Lawyer, Greg is sensitive to the turmoil and confusion that accompany the divorce process.
 He puts his clients at ease by assuring they have a clear understanding of what to expect as the process unfolds and by educating them on what the law provides.
 Aligning expectations with case realities also leads to greater comfort and clarity.

 From the beginning to the end of the process, Greg skillfully guides—and stands by—his clients.
 He helps clarify goals and develops the most appropriate plan and strategy to achieve them.
 Highly communicative and responsive, Greg keeps clients well-informed, and keeps his promises.
 He clearly explains the upside and downside of decisions that must be made along the way, as well as the potential outcomes available.